GOOD. blog

 You know the feeling.
 That stiff neck after a day of “hard work” behind your laptop.
 That aching lower back you massage on the sofa in the evening.
-Those stairs you puff up as if you’re climbing Mount Everest.
+Those stairs that leave you panting as if you were climbing Mount Everest.

 Stop telling yourself this is normal.

-Because here’s the hard truth: your body is deteriorating.
+Here’s the hard truth: your body is deteriorating.
 Cell by cell, hour by hour.
 And you’re sitting there watching it happen.
-Worse, you’re helping it along with every minute you spend on your backside.
+Worse, you’re actively helping it along with every minute you spend on your backside.

 Lockdown.
 My work went 100% online.
-Suddenly I was sitting 8, 10, sometimes 12 hours a day behind my screen.
-From yoga studios to Zoom room.
+Suddenly I was sitting behind my screen for 8, 10, sometimes 12 hours a day.
+From yoga studios to Zoom rooms.
 From live workshops to webinars.
 From active days to… sitting.
 Sitting.
 And more sitting.

 The result?
-10 kilos heavier.
+An extra 10 kilos.
 Hip pain that kept me awake at night.
 A back that felt like concrete.
 And energy?
 Ha.
 I was so tired that I was too tired to move.
 You know that vicious circle: the less you move, the less energy you have.
 The less energy, the less you feel like moving.

-Until I went digging.
-For my joint pain at first.
+Until I started digging into the research.
+For my joint pain, at first.
 But what I discovered?
-Mind-blowing.
+Mindblowing.

 What happens to your body when you keep sitting

-After about an hour of sitting your metabolism slows down, your insulin sensitivity drops, and the production of “good” HDL cholesterol largely stalls.
-Your body goes into something like sleep mode.
+After about an hour of sitting your metabolism slows down, your insulin sensitivity drops, and the production of “good” HDL cholesterol grinds almost to a halt.
+Your body basically goes into sleep mode.

 After a few hours glucose uptake in your muscles drops significantly.
-So even if you exercise afterwards, your muscles use that energy less well.
+So even if you exercise afterwards, your muscles use that energy less efficiently.

-At 8+ hours of sitting a day the risk climbs sharply: research links a lot of sedentary behaviour to a higher risk of cardiovascular disease and a much higher risk of type 2 diabetes.
+At 8+ hours of sitting a day the risk climbs sharply: research links high amounts of sitting to a higher risk of cardiovascular disease and a substantially higher risk of type 2 diabetes.
 A large meta-analysis found that the most sedentary people had more than double (112%) the diabetes risk of the least sedentary (Wilmot et al., 2012).

 And here’s the kicker: exercise doesn’t fully compensate for this.
 An hour at the gym doesn’t undo 8 hours of sitting still.

-Mayo Clinic’s Dr James Levine put it bluntly: “The chair is out to kill us.”
-The comparison “sitting is the new smoking” is a bit of a stretch (smoking remains in its own deadly league), but the message holds: too much sitting undermines your health in a way we underestimated for a long time.
+Mayo Clinic’s Dr James Levine put it sharply: “The chair is out to kill us.”
+The comparison “sitting is the new smoking” is a bit of an oversimplification (smoking remains in a deadly league of its own), but the message holds true: too much sitting undermines your health in a way we’ve long underestimated.

-Why strength and balance can save your life later on
+Why strength and balance later in life can save your life

-A fall is, for many older people, and women are at extra risk through bone loss, the start of a rapid decline.
-The scenario is often the same: someone falls, breaks a hip, becomes immobile, gets complications like pneumonia, and then things go fast.
-Falls are in fact the leading cause of injury-related death in older people.
+For many older people, a fall marks the start of a rapid decline, and women face extra risk because of bone density loss.
+The scenario is often the same: someone falls, breaks a hip, becomes immobile, develops complications such as pneumonia, and then things go downhill fast.
+Falls are, in fact, the leading cause of injury-related death among older people.

 The good news: this is largely preventable.
-Strong legs, good balance and solid bones start years earlier.
+Strong legs, good balance and sturdy bones start years earlier.

-The 2-minute toothbrushing hack: while you brush your teeth (2x a day, 2 minutes), you’re standing anyway.
+The 2-minute toothbrushing hack: while you’re brushing your teeth (twice a day, 2 minutes), you’re already standing up.
 Use that time.
 Rise onto your toes, lower slowly, repeat.
-Start with 20 times, build up to the full 2 minutes.
+Start with 20 reps and build up to the full 2 minutes.

-What you strengthen: your foot muscles (hello stability), your ankles (bye bye wobbling), your calves (your “second heart” that pumps blood back up) and your proprioception (a fancy word for body awareness).
-Research shows that simple balance exercises can significantly lower fall risk.
-For 4 minutes of “work” a day, a great return on investment.
+What it strengthens: your foot muscles (hello stability), your ankles (bye bye wobbling), your calves (your “second heart” that pumps blood back up) and your proprioception (a fancy word for body awareness).
+Research shows that simple balance exercises can significantly lower your risk of falling.
+For 4 minutes of “work” a day, that’s a pretty decent return on investment.

 From screen zombie to energizer bunny

 My life now?
 My house is a movement playground.
 There’s a trampoline in my living room (yes, really).
 Kettlebells are strategically scattered throughout the house: kitchen, bathroom, bedroom.
 Why?
-Because then I have no excuse.
+Because that way I have no excuse.

 That pull-up bar in the hallway?
-Every time I walk under it, a dead hang.
+Every time I walk under it, I do a dead hang.
 My standing desk has a balance board underneath.
-And my yoga mat stays permanently rolled out, because rolling it up means I won’t use it anymore.
+And my yoga mat stays permanently rolled out, because rolling it up means I’ll stop using it.

 The result?
-Under 10,000 steps a day and I’m literally unhappy.
+Under 10,000 steps a day and I literally get unhappy.
 My dog is tired of ME (plot twist of the century).
 I can share clothes with my 14-year-old daughter.
-People routinely guess I’m 10 years younger.
-I spring out of bed instead of dragging myself out of it, and fall asleep like a log in the evening.
+People guess my age as 10 years younger, every time.
+I bound out of bed instead of dragging myself out, and I fall asleep like a light in the evening.
 And joint pain?
 What’s that?

 The “movement snacking” revolution

-Forget that “you have to go to the gym 3x a week” nonsense.
-Your body doesn’t care about your gym membership.
+Forget that “you must go to the gym three times a week” nonsense.
+Your body couldn’t care less about your gym membership.
 It wants to move.
 All day long.
 (I’m not against a gym membership at all, as long as you actually use it!)

 Level 1: the absolute basics (start here)

 Your power move.
-Every half hour an alarm goes off.
+An alarm goes off every half hour.
 That’s your cue to move for 2 minutes.
 20 squats while you think about your next task.
-30 seconds of plank while you go through your to-do list.
+30 seconds of planking while you go through your to-do list.
 Run up and down the stairs.
 20 wall push-ups.
 Or put on your favourite song and dance along.

 The toothbrushing routine.
-Calf raises while you brush in the morning, squats in the evening.
-And while you floss?
+Calf raises while brushing in the morning, squats in the evening.
+And while flossing?
 Stand on one leg.
-At first you’ll wobble like a drunk flamingo, within two weeks you’ll stand there like a yoga master.
+At first you’ll wobble like a drunk flamingo, but within two weeks you’ll be standing there like a yoga master.

-The TV-commercial workout.
+The TV ad break workout.
 Adverts mean movement.
 No discussion.
-Jumping jacks, jumping up and down, sitting and standing up, get creative.
+Jumping jacks, jumping up and down, sitting and standing, get creative.
 And burpees?
-Only if you’re truly the masochistic type.
+Only if you’re a real masochist.

 Level 2: the office ninja

-The Zoom-call hack.
-Camera off means stand up.
+The Zoom call hack.
+Camera off means standing up.
 Walk during that boring meeting.
-Do squats on mute (everyone’s multitasking anyway).
-Stretch during that endless PowerPoint that could have been an email.
+Do squats while you’re on mute (everyone’s multitasking anyway).
+Stretch during that never-ending PowerPoint that could have been an email.

 The coffee squat.
-Waiting for your coffee or tea to be ready?
+Waiting for your coffee or tea to brew?
 Perfect moment for 20 squats.
 Oh, and that coffee?
-You’re better off leaving it.
-Read why here.
+You’re better off skipping it.
+Read here why.

 The lunch walk.
 This is non-negotiable.
-Always 10 minutes of walking after lunch.
-It lowers your blood sugar, resets your energy and prevents that afternoon crash where you’d normally sneak off to the vending machine.
-Do it after dinner too, then the blood-sugar-lowering effect is even bigger.
+Always walk for 10 minutes after lunch.
+It lowers your blood sugar, resets your energy and prevents that afternoon crash that normally sends you sneaking to the vending machine.
+Do it after dinner too, and the blood-sugar-lowering effect is even bigger.

 Level 3: movement mastery

 The trampoline trick.
-3 minutes of bouncing and you feel your whole body wake up.
-It gets your blood and lymph flowing (your lymph system has no pump of its own and relies on your movement), gives your bone density a boost through the light loading, and your mood shoots up.
-Important: get a rebounder trampoline, that’s kinder to your joints.
-This is the rebounder I have and it’s served me faithfully for years.
+3 minutes of bouncing and you’ll feel your whole body wake up.
+It gets your blood and lymph flowing (your lymphatic system has no pump of its own and relies on your movement), gives your bone density a boost thanks to the light impact, and lifts your mood.
+Important: get a rebounder trampoline, it’s kinder on your joints.
+This is the one I have, and it’s been going strong for years.

 Zone 2 cardio.
 150 minutes a week at a heart rate of roughly 180 minus your age.
 Are you 50?
-Then aim for about 130 beats per minute.
-Walking, cycling, swimming, dancing, it doesn’t matter, as long as you move at the pace where you can just about talk but would rather not.
-A fitness tracker helps you measure this easily.
+Then you’re aiming for around 130 beats per minute.
+Walking, cycling, swimming, dancing, it doesn’t matter, as long as you’re moving at that pace where you can just about talk but would rather not.
+A fitness tracker makes this easy to measure.

-Why this is about much more than movement
+Why this is about so much more than movement

 Movement improves pretty much everything:

 Your brain.
-BDNF (brain-derived neurotrophic factor), the protein that protects your brain cells and helps them grow, rises sharply after a brisk walk, and with regular movement it stays at a higher level.
-You even create new brain cells, something we used to think was impossible.
-And your creativity: a Stanford study found about 60% more creative output during and shortly after walking (Oppezzo & Schwartz, 2014).
+BDNF (brain-derived neurotrophic factor), the protein that protects and grows your brain cells, rises sharply after a brisk walk, and stays elevated with regular movement.
+You even generate new brain cells, something once thought impossible.
+And your creativity: a Stanford study found around 60% more creative output during and shortly after walking (Oppezzo & Schwartz, 2014).
 No wonder so many writers and thinkers had a fixed walking routine.

-Your energy at cell level.
-Regular movement stimulates the creation of new mitochondria, the energy factories in every cell.
-And in those factories ATP is made: the molecule that literally every one of your cells runs on, your energy currency.
+Your energy at cellular level.
+Regular movement stimulates the production of new mitochondria, the energy factories in every cell.
+And those factories make ATP: the molecule that literally powers every one of your cells, your energy currency.
 Every muscle contraction, every thought, every heartbeat is paid for in ATP.
-With regular training your body can ramp up its mitochondrial capacity significantly, up to almost a doubling over a longer training period, and so produce far more ATP per cell.
+With regular training, your body can ramp up its mitochondrial capacity significantly, almost doubling it over a longer training period, producing far more ATP per cell.

-And here it gets interesting for your emotions.
-Your brain is your biggest energy consumer: it’s only 2% of your weight, but it gobbles up about 20% of all your energy.
-Your brain cells need ATP to pass on signals, to make mood chemicals like serotonin and dopamine, and to recover after “firing”.
-If your cellular energy is low, you notice it as brain fog, a shorter fuse and low mood.
-When your ATP production goes up, your brain has more fuel to think clearly, stay stable under pressure and keep your mood balanced.
+And here’s where it gets interesting for your emotions.
+Your brain is your biggest energy consumer: it’s only 2% of your body weight but guzzles around 20% of all your energy.
+Your brain cells need ATP to transmit signals, to produce mood chemicals like serotonin and dopamine, and to recover after “firing”.
+When your cellular energy is low, you notice it as brain fog, a shorter fuse and low mood.
+When your ATP production rises, your brain has more fuel to think clearly, stay steady under pressure and keep your mood balanced.
 So more cellular energy isn’t just physical, it’s emotional resilience too.

-And the rest benefits along with it: your oxygen uptake improves (those stairs without puffing) and your glucose sensitivity goes up (fewer sugar crashes).
+And everything else benefits too: your oxygen uptake improves (those stairs without the panting) and your glucose sensitivity goes up (fewer sugar crashes).

 Your mood and your gut.
 Movement is one of the most powerful, side-effect-free ways to support your mood.
 It even changes your microbiome: regular movement increases the diversity of your gut bacteria.
-And those bacteria are involved in making a large part of your serotonin.
-Movement stimulates the growth of beneficial species like Akkermansia and Bifidobacterium, among others, and curbs more inflammatory bacteria.
-After about six weeks of regular movement you already see a shift.
+And those bacteria are involved in producing a large share of your serotonin.
+Movement stimulates the growth of beneficial species such as Akkermansia and Bifidobacterium, among others, and holds back more inflammatory bacteria.
+After around six weeks of regular movement, you already see a shift.
 Your gut becomes an ally instead of an obstacle.

 ”I’m too busy”